Convergence Analysis of Non-Strongly-Monotone Stochastic Quasi-Variational Inequalities

 \subsection{Generalized Nash Equilibruim}

 \aj{Nash equilibrium (NE) is a fundamental concept in game theory where a finite collection of selfish agents compete with each other and seek to optimize their own individual objectives.
 An NE is described as a collection of specific strategies chosen by all the players, where no player can reduce their cost by unilaterally changing their strategy within their feasible strategy set.
 The Generalized Nash equilibrium Problem (GNEP) is an extension of the classic NE Problem (NEP), in which players interact also at the level of the feasible sets, i.e., each player's strategy set depends on other players’ strategies.
 This situation arises naturally if the players share some common resource, e.g., a communication link, an electrical transmission line, etc. GNEP has been extensively utilized in the literature to formulate applications arising in economics, operations research, and other fields \cite {facchinei2010generalized,krilavsevic2023learning}.
-Consider $N$ players each with cost function $f_i(x_i,x_{(-i)})\triangleq \mathbb E[h(x_i,x_{(-i)},\xi)]$ for $i=1\hdots,N$, where $x_i$ is the strategy of player $i$ and $x_{(-i)}$ is the strategy of other players.
+Consider $N$ players each with cost function $f_i(x_i,x_{(-i)})\triangleq \mathbb E[h(x_i,x_{(-i)},\xi)]$ for $i=1\hdots,N$, where $x_i$ is the strategy of player $i$ , $x_{(-i)}$ is the strategy of other players, { and $\xi: \Omega \to \mathbb{R}^d$ is a random variable defined on the probability space $(\Omega, \mathcal{F}, \mathbb{P})$}.
 Each player $i$'s objective is to solve the following optimization problem:}